 We will confirm the application within a week.
 If we need to talk to you we will schedule a meeting.
 At the meeting, we will discuss your child's needs to determine how much assistance he or she requires.
-The meeting can either be over the telephone, in your home or at Försäkringskassan's office.
-The child is more then welcome to participate in the meeting.

 5. You receive a decision

 It normally takes 5 months before you receive a decision on activity allowance.
 However, it may take longer if the necessary documents are missing.

 If your child has already received personal assistance and you incurred a cost for this before you received a decision on attendance allowance, you must report the assistance to Försäkringskassan during the time we are processing your application.